enthought/traits/docs/source/TUIUG/custom_view.rst

 +--------------+---------------------------+

-Alternatively, there are several pre-defined button lists that can be imported from enthought.traits.ui.menu and assigned to the buttons attribute:
+Alternatively, there are several pre-defined button lists that can be imported from traitsui.menu and assigned to the buttons attribute:

 .. index:: OKCancelsButtons, ModalButtons, LiveButtons